SSWConsulting/SSW.People.Profiles/Sharon-Du/Sharon-Du.md

 She was previously a partner at a tech startup from 2014 to 2017.
 The experience gave her 3 years of admin experience and a passion for the working atmosphere of the tech world.

-Sharon is indomitable and loves a challenge.
+Sharon is indomitable and loves challenges.